Consider Questions like:

 Explore Rupert's Land and the Red River areas

-Use the reference maps of Rupert's land territory, and compare with similar areas on maps like that at https://native-land.ca/.
-Research to find out which people's would have been affected by the Hudson's Bay posts you can research, and by the sale of the Red River area to Selkirk.
+Research to find out which peoples lived there.
+Learn specifically about which peoples would have been affected by trade with Hudson's Bay Company and North West Company posts you can locate, and especially by the sale of the whole Red River area to Selkirk.

 The Americans just paid 7.2 million dollars for Alaska, and they were looking to expand their republic.
 Canada too eyed the lands to the west as a natural extension of their new nation, with George Brown claiming that vast and fertile territory “our birthright”.
 The English government too insisted that the territory not be sold to the United States, and so for 1.5 million dollars a quarter of the continent became Canadian-owned, with even Macdonald noting the problematic nature of the transaction, saying "No explanation it appears has been made of the arrangement by which the country is to be handed over," and then continuing, in a note to George-Etienne Cartier, how "All these poor people know is that Canada has bought the country from the Hudson's Bay Company and that they are handed over like a flock of sheep to us."

 An immediate consequence was more settlers.
 Even during the lengthy negotiations, “Protestant settlers from the East moved into the colony, and their obtrusive, aggressive ways led the Roman Catholic Métis to fear for the preservation of their religion, land rights and culture.
 Neither the British nor the Canadian government — with no appreciation of the Métis people — made any serious efforts to assuage these fears, negotiating the transfer of Rupert's Land as if no population existed there.”
 (Sources)